 Education is very important in life for every person be it a boy or a girl.
 Women’s education has become one of the key development objectives in today’s world.
-It is sad to see that being in 21st century too women are still discriminated and are still denied equal access to education.
+It is sad to see that being in the 21st century too women are still discriminated and are still denied equal access to education.

 “A society has no chance of success if its women are uneducated”